liferay/portalmigration.wedeploy.io/src/pages/docs/javascript/metal-cli.md

 ```
 > **Important**: If you're migrating an existing project make sure to remove the  `liferay-module-config-generator` and `metal-cli` dependencies in `devDependencies` listed in your `package.json` file.

+### A quick note about `config.js` files:

+If the OSGi module you're migrating was previously using `metal-cli` and contains a `config.js` you should probably pay attention to this file:

+This file might be used to configure AUI's loader or might be declaring AMD modules:

++ If it's related to AUI's loader you should probably ignore this file in your build script (i.e. skip transpiling)

++ If it's related to AMD you should remove it, but make sure that nothing is broken: you might have to republish old modules with the [liferay-bridge-generator](https://github.com/liferay/liferay-npm-build-tools/wiki/How-to-use-liferay-npm-bridge-generator), for example.

++ Finally, if it's related to both AUI loaded and AMD, you will have to split the file, leave the AUI part untouched and take care of adapting the AMD configuration.

 You'll also need to define the required `scripts` to build you JavaScript related code.

 In this example, we have defined a `build` script that will compile our `.soy` templates to JavaScript files and will transpile our ES6 JavaScript to ES5, additionally we're deleting the generated `.soy.js` files.